Learn

 When To See a Veterinarian

 If your dog's limp lasts more than a day or the wrist joint looks swollen, it's time for a checkup.
 A vet can identify whether your pup has a mild sprain or a more serious carpal injury.
-They may perform a thorough physical examination, X-rays, or advanced imaging like a CT scan.
+They may perform a thorough physical examination, X-rays, or advanced imaging, such as a CT scan.
 These tests reveal ligament damage, small bone fractures, or instability, guiding the best treatment plan for your pup's recovery.

 Natural and At-Home Recovery Tips